 In 2003, the fourth year, we continued to grow.
 Our volunteer numbers went up.
-We came up with a wonderful, updated protocol on vaccinations, worming, etc. New health records were devised and well received by the adoption families.
+We came up with a wonderful, updated protocol on vaccinations, worming, etc. New health records were devised and were well received by the adoption families.
 Much of these same protocols still exist today.

 In 2004, the fifth year, several things happened.
 We opened our own spay/neuter clinic called Earth Angels.
 The clinic was open to the public and did all of FFRC’s spays/neuters.
-With Earth Angels on our own property, it was so easy to walk out the back door with an unneutered cat and several hours later walk back in with the surgery done!
-This also meant that we had a vet on the property 3 days a week and was wonderful for us!
+With Earth Angels on our own property, it was so easy to walk out the back door with an unneutered/unspayed cat and several hours later walk back in with the surgery done!
+This also meant that we had a vet on the property 3 days a week and this was wonderful for us!
 We also added the 4th Rescue Room, called the Mewcomer’s Room.
 This was the beginning of taking in anywhere from 230 to 270 cats in a year.
-This was a busy time, fun time and a growing time.
+This was a busy time, a fun time and a growing time.

 In 2005, the sixth year, things continued on.
 Our volunteer numbers continued to rise.
 This is the year we had a catastrophe.
 ALL cats were tested for leukemia upon arrival.
 One day, I noticed a cat that had been here for 5-6 weeks was not feeling well.
 I decided to do a second leukemia test.
 The horrible result was a positive reading.
-This event made us aware of the fact that a one time leukemia test is not enough.
+This event made us aware of the fact that a one-time leukemia test was not enough.
 If a cat had just contacted leukemia shortly before arrival to FFRC, the antibodies may not be strong enough yet to show on a test.
 That day we tested every single cat in the rescue center–some 80 felines.
 It was a big job, and necessary.
 We had 3 other cats come up positive.
-They were quarantined, were still positive on their 3rd test, and were euthanized.
+They were quarantined, were still positive on their third test, and were euthanized.
 This was a very sad day–a day of mourning.
 It also made us set our health protocol even higher yet.
 We decided every cat here would be retested again in 4 weeks for leukemia.
-It was expensive testing, but we wanted to be known as adopting out healthy cats.
+It was expensive testing, but we wanted to be known for adopting out healthy cats.
 A cement floor was added to Kitty City.
 A new window was added to Kitty Campus Room.

 In 2007, the eighth year, things stayed calm and smooth.
-Two volunteers built an outdoor enclosure which was added to the front side of the office.
-By opening a window or a cat flap door (floor level) the cats can go in and out as they chose during nice weather.
+Two volunteers built an outdoor enclosure, which was added to the front side of the office.
+By opening a window or a cat flap door (floor level) the cats can go in and out as they choose during nice weather.
 Cat’s Corner Room had a large vertical window added.
 We also purchased a new shed to store our dry food supply.